-The syllabus is a public document that provides details about a particular class for enrolled students.
-It is also useful for recruiting prospective students and sharing information about University courses with the broader community (for example, for the purposes of transfer credit evaluation).
+The syllabus is a public document that provides details about a particular class for both potential and enrolled students.
+It is also useful for recruiting prospective students and sharing information about University courses classes with the broader community (for example, for the purposes of transfer credit evaluation).

-Instructor syllabi must be submitted and approved by Department Heads, or Deans in non-departmentalized Colleges, prior to the start of a class.
+Instructor syllabi must be submitted to and approved by Department Heads, or Deans in non-departmentalized Colleges, or those delegated such responsibility by them, prior to the start of a class.

 It is recommended that students also have online access to syllabi at least one week prior to the beginning of the class.
-Syllabi shall be posted on the Blackboard Open Courseware site and/or publically accessible departmental or other websites.
+After submission to the Department Head, or Dean in non-departmentalized colleges, or those delegated such responsibility by them, Ssyllabi shall-should be posted on the Blackboard Open Courseware site and/or publically accessible departmental or other websites.
 Instructors who post their syllabus on publically accessible websites may wish to redact certain information that is not related to the core instruction of the class (e.g. personal contact information, names and contact information for teaching assistants, material protected under copyright, etc.).